hstalker/dotfiles/README.md

 * It's an alias.
 * It's a shell session specific environment variable (not exported).

-Top-level {.env,.interactive,.login,.logout} sh compatible scripts can be placed in the subdirectories under `$XDG_CONFIG_HOME` and will be loaded automatically at the appropriate stage in subdirectory alphabetical order.
+Per-application shell modules should be placed under `XDG_CONFIG_HOME/shell/modules/{env,login,logout,interactive}/` as a `*.sh` file, where they will be loaded by the shell at appropriate times by the shell in alphanumeric order.
 This is in order to allow application specific shell configuration for more fine grained installation of these dotfiles (for example: tmux aliases could be placed in `$XDG_CONFIG_HOME/tmux/.interactive`, which then will only be installed/linked and loaded by the shell if the tmux configuration is installed).
+Per-application shell modules should not assume the presence of other per-application shell modules (but can have shifted load order or workarounds to work in the presence of other per-application modules).

 Shells will load per-install per-shell override scripts as per the prior mentioned rules.
 These customization points can be found at: